Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 ## Stage ##
 Stages in Snowflake specify where data files are stored (staged) in cloud storage.
 They facilitate data loading and unloading.
 * When staging uncompressed files in a Snowflake stage, the files are automatically compressed using `GZIP` unless compression is explicitly disabled
-* Snowflake automatically generates metadata for staged files.
-This metadata is “stored” in the following virtual columns:
+* Snowflake automatically generates metadata for staged files:
 * `METADATA$FILENAME`: stage path and name of the data file the current row belongs to
 * `METADATA$FILE_ROW_NUMBER`: row number for each record in the staged data file
 * `$[COLUMN_NUMBER]`: staged data file column number; e.g. `$1` refers to the first column in the staged file, `$2` refers to the second column, etc.